learning-zone/angularjs-basics/README.md

  - What is a digest cycle in AngularJS?
  - Explain how $scope.$apply() works?
  - What makes the angular.copy() method so powerful?
+ - What is a singleton pattern and where we can find it in AngularJS?

 ### 3. Directives